andrewblance/website-generator/content/post/01-Intro-to-ASM.md

 To translate our assembly code into something the machine can understand and run we use an assembler.
 This will take our program written in assembly (our source program) and return something the 6502 can run (an object program).
 As with the case of using the hexadecimal loader there is a cost to this but it is entirely worth it so we can avoid machine language.

-Of course though, I can admit this is still significantly more complicated than the Python equivilent.
+Of course though, I admit this is still significantly more complicated than the Python equivilent.
 That would look something like:

 ```
 x = y + z